CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     ```

 4. The interactive interpreter is mainly used for practicing, learning, debugging, or quick one-time use.
 As Python
 has many built-in math and numeric functions, it can be an easy way to do quick arithmetic.
-For example, type the
+For example, to
-code snippet `50*(1.15+.06)` and press the `Enter` or `Return` key to calculate how much cash to bring for a $50
+calculate how much cash to bring for a $50 dinner, including 15% tip and 6% sales tax, type the code snippet
-dinner, including 15% tip and 6% sales tax:
+`50*(1.15+.06)` and press the `Enter` or `Return` key:

     ```
     >>> 50*(1.15+.06)
     60.5
     >>>
     ```

 5. Sometimes our on-the-fly mathematics needs are directly related to our Network Programmability Ninja skills.
 For
 instance, you may need to convert DSCP values to ToS values.
 Converting DSCP to ToS for quality of service is
 done by bit-shifting by 2 bits to the left (padding a binary number with two zeroes).
 Doing this on paper, you would